skezyoxo/webapp-template-with-user-management/README.md

 - Node.js installed (v18 or later)
 - Access to a PostgreSQL database (self-hosted or cloud provider)
 - Git for version control
+- GitHub OAuth credentials (if using GitHub authentication)

 ### Setup Instructions